EOCOnline/rangertrak/README.md

 #### Mission Settings Screen: Start here

+**WARNING: Before doing the following** Be sure you have backed up and downloaded any previous mission data, via the Export Buttons on the [Field Reports Page](https://www.RangerTrak.org/reports) and [Rangers Page](https://www.RangerTrak.org/rangers) Screens.

+![Mission Settings Screen](./non-dist-imgs/MissionSettings.png "Mission Settings Screen")

 At the start of every mission and Op Period, come to this screen and enter mission and operational period parameters and the default location to simplify location entry for each field report.
 Some mapping parameters can also be adjusted.
 Field Report statuses can be edited as desired.
 The background incidentally shows RangerTrak being tested in a real-world exercise.

-**WARNING: Before doing the above** Be sure you have backed up and downloaded any previous mission data, via the Export Buttons on the [Field Reports Page](https://www.RangerTrak.org/reports) and [Rangers Page](https://www.RangerTrak.org/rangers) Screens.

-![Mission Settings Screen](./non-dist-imgs/MissionSettings.png "Mission Settings Screen")

 #### Rangers Screen